It’s that time of the year again! And as the Holiday season approaches, we bring you our Christmas gift: the latest, big update to Amped FIVE.

-First, we have the very popular request of Saving and Loading Convert DVR parameters.
+First, we have the very popular request of saving and loading Convert DVR parameters.

 The settings within Convert DVR will only reset after you close and re-open FIVE.
 Therefore, after establishing successful conversion, enabling you to proceed further in your investigation, you can open Convert DVR again, and your last settings will be present.

-If you used Fallbacks or Custom Commands, you will need to enable the checkbox to use fallbacks.
+If you used Fallbacks or Custom Commands, you will need to enable the checkbox to use Fallbacks.
 This will auto-load the last Custom Command used if necessary.

-When a Configuration is saved, you will receive an .afcd file.
+When a configuration is saved, you will receive an .afcd file.

 When loaded into a text editor, it will look something like this:

-When loading a saved .afcd file into Convert DVR, all the settings will be applied, including any Custom Commands, enabling the user to simply click OK, and then the procedure will run.
+Furthermore, when loading a saved .afcd file into Convert DVR, all the settings will be applied, including any Custom Commands, enabling the user to simply click OK, and then the procedure will run.

 Let us now look at some other changes to Convert DVR.